-William E. Taylor Division of the United States Naval Sea Cadet Corps (USNSCC) is accepting earnest inquiries from qualified youths, aged 10 through high school, who are interested in learning about our Navy, Coast Guard, Marine Corps and Merchant Marine.
+William E. Taylor Division of the United States Naval Sea Cadet Corps (USNSCC) is accepting earnest inquiries from qualified youths, aged 10 through 17, who are interested in learning about our Navy, Coast Guard, Marine Corps and Merchant Marine.

 The U.S. Naval Sea Cadet Corps is a non-profit leadership development program for ages 10 through the completion of high school.
 The USNSCC is sponsored by the Navy League of the United States and supported by the U.S. Navy and Coast Guard and has nearly 400 units in 46 states, Guam and Puerto Rico.

 Our cadets wear Navy uniforms and can train aboard naval ships and on naval bases.
 Our compelling training program occurs around the country during school vacations and covers various careers fields.
 Our program changes lives by exposing cadets to new challenges and teaching them important skills like leadership and teamwork.

 Delaware’s William E. Taylor Division is a training unit which drills one weekend per month, eleven months per year, and which provides many opportunities for cadets to train with and to work with regular and reserve US Navy, US Coast Guard & US Marine Corps personnel (with ‘not any ’ or with ‘minimal ’ limitations) at summer Advanced Trainings (AT).

 - Cadets age 10-13 are assigned to the Navy League Cadet Corps (NLCC)

 - Cadets age 14-17 are assigned to the Naval Sea Cadet Corps (NSCC)